230 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

-RELX Group is a publishing and information company, operating in the science, medical, legal, risk, marketing, financial, and business sectors.
-The company has set a RE100 goal to source 100% renewable energy by 2020, with an interim target of 50% by 2015.
+RELX Group is a global provider of information and analytics for professional and business customers across industries.
+It operate in four major market segments: Scientific, Technical & Medical; Risk & Business Analytics; Legal; and Exhibitions.
+The company has set a RE100 goal to source 100% renewable energy by 2020, with an interim target of 70% by 2017.

 Royal Philips is a leading health technology company focused on improving people’s lives through meaningful innovation, from healthy living and prevention, to diagnosis, treatment and home care.
 Philips is committed to carbon neutrality for its global operations by 2020, which includes purchasing 100% of our electricity from renewable sources.